-Miss Blastland is our class teacher and Mrs Sargent is our teaching assistant.
+Mrs Lowe is our class teacher and Miss Sharpe is our teaching assistant.

 Weekly Home Learning

-Home learning hand in/hand out dates are different this year; all home learning will be due in on a Monday and will be given out on the following Wednesday.
-Every week, children will be expected to complete a maths activity, spelling practise and an optional topic tasks.
+All home learning is due in on a Thursday and will be given out on a Friday.
+Every week, children will be expected to complete a maths activity and spelling practise.
 Please ensure children show pride in their presentation; this is a quality they should adhere to through their home learning, in line with the expectations at school.

-Maths: the children will be given a one maths task per week, which will be specific to their current in-class learning.
+Maths: the children will be given one maths task per week, which will be specific to their current in-class learning.
 This should be completed as independently as possible in order to embed skills and learning.
-The children should still access ‘Times Tables Rockstars’ in order to embed the rapid recall of their times tables (username and password can be found inside their home learning book).
+The children should still access ‘Times Tables Rockstars’ in order to embed the rapid recall of their times tables.

 Reading: In Kestrel Class, we promote a love of reading!
 Reading strategies are taught in English lessons in line with our VIPERS approach.
 As part of your child’s homework, it is important to encourage him/her to read independently at home as much as possible.
 As your child is in Key Stage 2, please encourage him/her to read for sustained periods of time; an average of at least 15 minutes, three times a week.
 It is important that the children read a variety of material, such as fiction, non-fiction and poetry.
 If you discuss the book after your child has finished, this will help you to check his/her understanding of what has been read.
 Please sign and date your child’s reading record and number each session, to ensure your child receives the appropriate certificate or reward.
 The children are then responsible for changing their books, as necessary, during break times and allocated library sessions.